Nikhil-Singla/hurricaine/README.md

 # Welcome to Hack Midwest 2023!
+This is the repo for Hurric-AI-ne project!
 <br /><br />
 ## Getting Started
 Ensure you have reviewed the [Rules & FAQ](https://hackmidwest.com/#faq)
 1. Clone this repository and rename it to the name of your app or idea